linux-chenxing/linux-chenxing.org/cpu/aeon.md

 # AEON

-AEON (or "RISC32", "R2", "AEONR2", "BEON"?) is an 32-bit CPU architecture that is in fact, an Little-endian version of [OpenRISC](or1k.md) with different instruction coding (fixed 32-bit ones in or1k vs variable 24/32-bit ones), and it seems like there is also some additional custom instructions for caches, etc.
+AEON (or "RISC32", "R2", "AEONR2", "BEON"?) is a 32-bit CPU architecture that is in fact, a Little-endian version of [OpenRISC](or1k.md) with different instruction coding (fixed 32-bit ones in or1k vs variable 24/32-bit ones), as well with any archetictural changes caused by that, and some custom instructions for caches, etc.

 It could be seen as the housekeeping (i.e. main) CPU in families such as **Macaw12**, **Music**, **Nasa**, etc.

 Also in some families it acts as an coprocessor in the MHEG5/VD_MHEG5 blocks, and it seems to be used as an additional DSP in the audio subsystem (seems to be called "R2" there).

-There is an second revison (apparently called "R2"/"AEONR2"), that seem to have the branch delay slots (as in the assembly sources the branches are guarded with #ifdefs that changes the instruction order from something->branch to branch->something, implying that there is indeed a branch delay slot).
+There is an second revison (apparently called "R2"/"AEONR2"), that **lacks** the branch delay slots (as in the assembly sources the branches are guarded with #ifdefs that changes the instruction order from branch->something to something->branch, implying that the delay slots were removed).

-This arch was most likely developed to replace the 8-bit [8051](8051.md) MCU, to a more featured 32-bit CPU, thus making possible to run directly from DRAM, instead of fetching the code from the SPI flash (this only happens at bootup), have direct access to DRAM, thus also having a lot more of code/data space, etc. while 8051-based ones were limited to 256 bytes IDATA and 1k XDATA SRAMs, 64k banked code space and 4k/64k windowed accesses to the DRAM through XDMIU (if the DRAM was ever used back then).
+This arch was most likely developed to replace the 8-bit [8051](8051.md) MCU, to a more featured 32-bit CPU, thus making possible to run directly from DRAM, instead of fetching the code from the SPI flash (this only happens at bootup), have direct access to DRAM, thus also having a lot more of code/data space, etc. while 8051-based ones were limited to 256 bytes IDATA and 1k XDATA SRAMs, 64k banked code space and 4k/64k windowed accesses to the DRAM through XDMIU.

 ## Memory map